 Our law firm has filed a lawsuit against Elvis Presley Enterprises, Inc. a Tennessee company alleging contaminated water at The Guest House at Graceland caused our client, Mr. J., to contract Legionnaires’ disease, pneumonia from breathing in water mist containing cells of Legionella bacterium.

-Attorneys Fred Pritzker, Ryan Osterholm and Brendan Flaherty, along with local counsel, filed the suit in the Circuit Court of Shelby County, Tennessee, Thirtieth Judicial District at Memphis (Case: CT-003025-17 Div.
+Attorney Fred Pritzker along with local counsel, filed the suit in the Circuit Court of Shelby County, Tennessee, Thirtieth Judicial District at Memphis (Case: CT-003025-17 Div.
 III).
 A jury trial was demanded.

 People with Legionnaires’ Disease Stayed at The Guest House at Graceland

 On June 4, 2017, our client, Mr. J., checked into The Guest House at Graceland located at 3600 Elvis Presley Boulevard, Memphis Tennessee.
-With him was his wife and other family members.
+He was with his wife and other family members.
 They stayed there for one night.

 By June 9, 2017, Mr. J. was suffering from symptoms of Legionnaires’ disease, including extreme fatigue.
 He was later diagnosed and spent over a week in intensive care.
 He incurred substantial medical expenses, suffered a loss of wages, endured significant pain and suffering, and continues to suffer from pronounced weakness.
 Other members of his family developed symptoms consistent with Pontiac Fever, a milder, flu-like illness also caused by breathing in Legionella.